windme2/exploding-images/README.md

 # Exploding Image Gallery 🖼️

-A beautiful and ## 🔒 Validation
-- ✨ Animation performance checks
-- 📱 Responsive layout validation
-- 🖥️ Cross-browser testing
-- ⚡ Load time optimization
-- 🎯 Interaction validation

-## 🎨 Customization
-You can customize:
-- 🎨 Colors and gradients in `style.css`
-- 📐 Gallery layout and spacing
-- ⚡ Animation timing and effects
-- 🌫️ Glass effect properties
-- 💫 Transition behaviors

-## 📄 License
-This project is licensed under the MIT License.allery with an expanding animation effect.
+A beautiful and interactive image gallery with an expanding animation effect.
 When users click on an image, it smoothly expands while maintaining the overall layout harmony.

 ## ️ Tech Stack
 - 🌐 HTML5